 - The application would itself detect the backup and ask you to use the restore feature, which you should accept to complete the process

-How to get desktop notifications for your WhatsApp chats
+How to get Desktop Notifications for your WhatsApp Chats

-Are you fed up of going back to your phone time and again to answer chat messages while you are working on your laptop?
+Are you fed up with going back to your phone time and again to answer chat messages while you are working on your laptop?
 Do you wish you could have the conversation on your laptop itself?
 Well, it’s your lucky day, with the WhatsApp Web Chrome extension you can easily get WhatsApp notifications on your desktop.

 Once you have installed the extension, you have to also install a simple add-on named WAToolkit.
 After installing it, you will be able to see a new icon in the toolbar.
 You just have to hover your cursor over this icon to see recent messages, a right click will take you to options.

 If you are not able to do it, here are some simple steps you need to follow to get it done:

 - First, install chrome and WhatsApp Web on your PC